KILTprotocol/kilt-workshop-101/identity.md

-Before a user can make a claim, two things are needed:
-* 👤 an identity, so that the claim can be associated with this user
-* 💠 a claim type (CTYPE for short), to create the claim based on a specific structure.

-Let's start with the identity.

----
+In this tutorial, we'll run through the full story of a verifiable credential.
+To do so, three actors will be involved: a <span class="label-role claimer">claimer</span>, an <span class="label-role attester">attester</span> and a <span class="label-role verifier">verifier</span>.

+This means that we'll need to create three identities.

 # 👤 Identity

-What's an identity in KILT?

-An identity is an object representing an entity, for example a person, an organization or even a machine.
+in KILT, an identity is an object representing an entity - for example a person, an organization or even a machine.

 An identity contains multiple properties.
 One of them is the `address` : it's the entity's unique and public identifier.

 > 💡 Asymmetric cryptography
-> A KILT identity contains:
+> If you're interested in the cryptographic details, a KILT identity contains:
 > * An encryption keypair (x25519-xsalsa20-poly1305) used to encrypting messages between participants of the system;
 > * A signing keypair (ed25519, will be replaced with sr25519);
 > * The address, which is generated from the signing public key using the ss58 algorithm.